Minneapolis- St. Paul International Airport (MSP)

 Ballpark Chasers Favorite Bar- Sneaky Pete's

-Once inside Target Field, check out local favorites including Murray’s Steakhouse, The Loon Cafe, J.D.
+Other options within Target Field include Murray’s Steakhouse, The Loon Cafe, J.D.
 Hoyt's and Kramarczuk’s Sausage.
 We also love Target Field's turkey legs, walleye on a stick, pork chop on a stick, and Walk a Taco.
 As for hot-dogs, the Twins went back to their original routes of Metropolitan Stadium for the same recipe of “Original Twins Dog”.
 As for the Metrodome favorite “Dome Dog”, they have done away with it and replaced it with a quarter-pound “Twins Big Dog”.

-Ballpark Chasers favorites include: Minnesota Crispy Belly Bacon w/ Jalapeno Jelly & Vinegar Slaw, Smoked Meat Sandwich w/ Vinegar Slaw & Maple Syrup Hot Sauce, and Valentini's Italian Burger.
+Ballpark Chasers favorites include the Minnesota Crispy Belly Bacon w/ Jalapeno Jelly & Vinegar Slaw, Smoked Meat Sandwich w/ Vinegar Slaw & Maple Syrup Hot Sauce, and Valentini's Italian Burger.

 WHERE TO BUY TICKETS?

 Now that the newness of Target Field has worn off, the attendance has been dropping each year since opening.
-During the 2016 season, Target Field ranked 23rd in total attendance.
+During the 2017 season, Target Field ranked 21st in total attendance.
 We expect this trend to continue this season so take advantage of the Twins ticket promotions.
-Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
+For the best deal on tickets, Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.

 WHEN TO GO?